trust-cps-group/trust-cps-group.github.io/pages/publications.md

 ---
-layout: page
+layout: page-fullwidth
 title: "Publications"
 subheadline: "Our publications"
-teaser: "What has been published"
+teaser: "We offer a chronological collection of work published by members of our group."
 permalink: "/publications/"
-header:
+header: no
-    image_fullwidth: "header_drop.jpg"
 ---

 Lots of publications